 Nairobi is Kenya’s capital city.
 In addition to its urban core, the city is home to Nairobi National Park, a large game reserve known for its endangered black rhinos, giraffes, zebras, and lions.

 “[Kenya’s] economic growth and the wellbeing of its people largely depend on the sustainable management of natural resources from its natural environment.”

 By 2014, urban agriculture in Nairobi had declined by 28% over the previous two decades, with green space being replaced by buildings and infrastructure.
 A recent Urban Agriculture Promotion and Regulation Act, however, aims to invest 100,000 USD in urban agriculture and 130,000 USD in water-harvesting facilities.
 This will reach all 17 districts of Nairobi County and its 3.5 million inhabitants.
 The aims are to:

 - Contribute to food security through the development of agriculture

 - Protect food safety and public health

-- Ensure collaboration between stakeholders in management of organic waste
+- Ensure collaboration between stakeholders in the management of organic waste

 Share the story